ultimate271/notes/book/Dragon/The Dragon and the King.md

 road.
 However, most carried on, and after multiple risings and settings of the sun, they arrived at their desired destination.

+## After making it to their destination, which is peculiar in it's symetry
 Indeed, when they made it there, the people only at first saw a clearing in the trees of the mountains.
 Peculiar though it was, it was certainly not divine and could have very easily been the cause of some natural phenomenon.
 It was